ScraneGames/Database_Project/README.md

 * surgeons
  * handled in the add-staff file
 * surgery_skills
-  * tested against the database successfully
 * surgery_types

-  * tested against the database successfully
+## Written but not tested

+* add-medication-reaction
+* insert-medication-reaction
+* update-staff

 ## Tables that Need Insert Pages